-This list of maintenance items is a general overview of the minimum items that may need to be addressed on your LEWCO Drum or Tote Heater.
+This list of maintenance items is a general overview of the minimum items that may need to be addressed on your industrial oven.
 The actual list may vary depending on the specific equipment provided.
 The owner should make the final determination on maintenance intervals and tasks to be performed while considering the working environment.
 Please review the supplied component literature for further detail and potential additional maintenance items.

 NOTE: Maintenance items should only be completed by a qualified technician.
-All verified data and settings should be documented, at least annually.
+All verified data and settings should be documented at least annually.